 Of the kings who have ruled over Judah, some are relatively good, others exceptionally bad; some start well and finish bad; others start bad and finish good.
 But they all fall short of the glory of God and of God’s ideal of what a king should be.
 Only the Lord Jesus answers perfectly to it.
 God calls him ‘My King’.
 The kings of the ten tribes are without exception bad.

-The history described in both books mentioned in Chronicles, runs from Adam until the year 538 BC, roughly 3,500 years.
-Both books of Chronicles are written, or at least completed, after the return from exile.
-This is shown by the fact that the exile of Judah and Jerusalem is mentioned by Nebuchadnezzar as a historical fact in the first book of Chronicles (1Chr 6:15).
+The history described in both books mentioned the Chronicles, runs from Adam until the year 538 BC, roughly 3,500 years.
+Both books of the Chronicles are written, or at least completed, after the return from exile.
+This is shown by the fact that the exile of Judah and Jerusalem is mentioned by Nebuchadnezzar as a historical fact in the first book of the Chronicles (1Chr 6:15).

-Both books of Chronicles form a whole.
+Both books of the Chronicles form a whole.
 The first book describes the history of David.
 In the second book we find the history of David’s posterity.
-Many of these histories can also be found in the first book of Samuel and the second book of Samuel and the first book of Kings and the second book of Kings.
+Many of these histories can also be found in the first and second book of Samuel and the first and second book of the Kings.
 These four books can also be viewed as a whole.

-Nevertheless, there is an important difference between the series of these four books and the books of Chronicles.
-The books of Samuel and Kings focus on the history of Israel and its kings, with the emphasis on the responsibility of man.
-In the books of Chronicles, the emphasis will be more on the history of Judah and his kings with the accent on the grace of God.
+Nevertheless, there is an important difference between the series of these four books and the books of the Chronicles.
+The books of Samuel and the Kings focus on the history of Israel and its kings, with emphasis on the responsibility of man.
+In the books of the Chronicles, the emphasis is more on the history of Judah and its kings with emphasis on the grace of God.

-After man has totally failed in his responsibility in the books of Kings, we see in the books of Chronicles the God of grace Himself working to write history again from the beginning.
+After man has totally failed in his responsibility in the books of the Kings, we see in the books of the Chronicles the God of grace Himself working to write history again from the beginning.
 It is the history of God’s people that the Holy Spirit places in the spotlight.
-It has been said that the history in the books of Chronicles describes history as God loves to remember it.
-Therefore only those mistakes are mentioned which must be known to understand the teaching of His grace.
-The books of Chronicles show us the kingship according to the grace of God and not according to its responsible character as in books of Kings.
+Only the mistakes are mentioned which must be known to understand the teaching of His grace.
+The books of the Chronicles show us the kingship according to the grace of God and not according to its responsible character as in books of the Kings.

-The first book of Chronicles and the second book of Chronicles, written after the return of a remnant from the Babylonian exile to the land of Israel, seem to have been written more for this remnant.
+The first and second book of the Chronicles, written after the return of a remnant from the Babylonian exile to the land of Israel, seem to have been written more for this remnant.
 For it is a great encouragement for the returning handful of Judeans who read in these books to be reminded of God’s former gracious actions with His people.
-The books of Chronicles seem to be written more for the remnant, while the books of Kings seem to be written more for the whole people.
+The books of the Chronicles seem to be written more for the remnant, while the books of the Kings seem to be written more for the whole people.

 Furthermore, the genealogies are a means to prevent mixing with the surrounding peoples.
 They also serve to determine the succession of the Aaronite priesthood.
 For example, we read in the book of Ezra that a person who wants to serve as a priest must be able to prove from the genealogies that he indeed comes from a priestly family and is thus entitled to the priesthood (Ezra 2:62-63; cf. Neh 7:64-65).